Informed Consent for Treatment at CAPS

 If you cancel your first appointment of the year with CAPS less than two hours prior to the start of the appointment two or more times, you may be referred to an off-campus provider.

-If you miss two scheduled appointments without cancelling ahead of time by contacting CAPS, through the course of a semester, you may be referred to an off-campus provider.
 You may return the following semester, re-register, and be connected with an available provider.
-In the event of a mental health crisis, you may still be seen at CAPS, event if you have been referred off campus for continued care.
+In the event of a mental health crisis, you may still be seen at CAPS, even if you have been referred off campus for continued care.

 Psychiatric Care

-CAPS is an accredited counseling service and upholds professional practice standards.
-CAPS is also a training clinic and often has trainees from other universities working in our center.
-To meet professional practice and supervision standards the work of counselors and trainees is under professional peer review.
-This means that other professional counselors may periodically review each clinician’s or trainee’s work.
-Because of trainee supervision requirements, counseling sessions provided by trainees at the center may be digitally recorded.
-Recordings will never be conducted without your explicit written consent.
+Because of trainee supervision requirements, counseling sessions provided by trainees at the center will be digitally recorded.
+Recordings will never by conducted without your explicit written consent.
 All recordings are confidential, securely stored, and deleted after they have been reviewed by the trainee and their supervisor.
 Your counselor will discuss this with you and address any concerns or questions you may have.

 Teletherapy